2018 Victorian Sport Award Finalists

 The Victorian team for the 2018 Australian Age Championships won State of the Year after taking home 24 gold medals, 20 silver medals and 18 bronze medals.
 At the Diving Australia awards, the Diver of the Year is awarded to 10 separate age groups.
 Of these 10 age groups, Victoria won 7.
 Additionally, a Victorian club won Club of the Year and a Victorian coach tied for Coach of the Year

-The Victorian U14 Girls State Indoor Cricket side consisted of 10 junior female talented all-rounders and were undefeated throughout the eight day tournament in March 2018.
+The Victorian Indoor Cricket 14 and Under State side consisted of 10 junior female talented all-rounders and were undefeated throughout the eight day tournament in March 2018.
 The team also made history by winning a record 3rd consecutive national title at the 2018 Championships.

-The Victorian 19/U State Team competed in the 2018 National Netball Championships in Adelaide last year.
+The Victorian 19 and Under Netball Team competed in the 2018 National Netball Championships in Adelaide last year.
 The team were undefeated winning comfortably 32-25 against NSW in the semi-finals.
-The Victorian team went on to win championship defeating South Australia 31-26.
+The Victorian team went on to win the championship defeating South Australia 31-26.

-South Melbourne Seahorses - U15 Rescue and Resuscitation Team - Life Saving
+South Melbourne Seahorses - Rescue and Resuscitation Team - Life Saving

 The South Melbourne Seahorses have competed at the Victorian State Championships and at the Australian Surf Life Saving Youth Championships, winning every event they entered.
 Competing at both state and national events, the South Melbourne Seahorses are young female athletes and role models for lifesaving communities with a major focus on rescue and resuscitation drills.